Grown for their attractive foliage, pothos are a wonderful plant perfect for beginners or anyone who just wants a plant that isn’t too fuzzy.

 4. Don’t over fertilize

 When feeding your pothos, make sure to only apply fertilizer to your pothos during the plant’s active growing season, which is in the spring, summer, and fall.
-Use a fertilizer designed specifically for pothos.
-You can also apply a balanced fertilizer if you’re unable to locate one made for this tropical houseplant.

 Furthermore, only apply the recommended dosage as stated on the fertilizer bottle.
 Going over this recommended amount is one of the quickest ways to subject your plant to fertilizer burn, which can lead to the pothos leaves turning black.